Beneteau Sailboats: From Family Shop to Global Hit

 BEARDSLEY: Roux attributes the company's success over the long term to what she calls Beneteau's soul.

-Ms. BENETEAU: (Through translator) It hasn't always been easy, but I've always had faith in the deep know-how in this company.
+MONTAGNE: (Through translator) It hasn't always been easy, but I've always had faith in the deep know-how in this company.
 We have values that go back to our beginning.
 Almost like genes.

 BEARDSLEY: Eric Stromberg is a production manager.

-Mr. ERIC STROMBERG (Beneteau): Everything that you see happening in the automobile industry in terms of the comfort you see now coming into boats.
+MONTAGNE: Everything that you see happening in the automobile industry in terms of the comfort you see now coming into boats.
 People now live in a high design world.
 They drive high design cars.
 And they expect that from their boat as well.

 BEARDSLEY: For NPR News, I'm Eleanor Beardsley in Saint Gilles-Croix-de-Vie, France.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.